 - Build web-pages as landing pages

 - Test, test, test

 So those are my top 10 components to help you build a great website strategy.
 I would love to hear your questions or comments below.
 If you’re looking to get help building your website strategy, I’d love to talk with you!

 The Bart Organization is an Internet Marketing company that helps businesses of all sizes either start digital marketing strategies or improve their current digital marketing efforts.
-Anthony specializes in creating internet marketing services including: Social media marketing strategy, email marketing strategy, digital advertising strategy, search engine optimization strategy, and website strategy.
-We also perform SEO West Palm Beach, Miami SEO, and Fort Lauderdale SEO for clients.
+We specialize in internet marketing services including: Social media marketing, digital advertising, SEO strategy, local SEO services, and website strategy.
+We also perform SEO West Palm Beach, Miami SEO, Fort Lauderdale SEO, and Charlotte SEO for clients.
 Contact us today to see how we can help!